Expertcoderz/EC-Autoclicker/README.md

 ## Notes

-* EC Autoclicker has been tested to work on Windows 7 and higher.
+* EC Autoclicker has been tested to work on Windows 7 and higher, where AutoHotkey v2 is supported.
 It is incompatible with Windows XP.
-* In order for automated clicks to have effect on windows belonging to elevated processes, EC Autoclicker must be run as administrator.
+* In order for automated clicks to have effect on windows of elevated processes, EC Autoclicker must be run with administrative privileges.
-* The X and Y mouse position coordinates displayed at the bottom right corner respect the screen/window relativity configuration under the *Positioning* tab.
+* The X and Y mouse position coordinates displayed at the bottom right corner depend on the screen/window relativity configuration under the *Positioning* tab.
 * Persistent settings/options are stored in the Windows Registry under `HKEY_CURRENT_USER\Software\Expertcoderz\Autoclicker`.
   Profiles are stored as keys under the `Autoclicker\Profiles` subkey.
-* Automatic updates, if enabled, only take place up to once a week and happen after a confirmation prompt which is displayed when EC Autoclicker is launched (if there is an update available).
+* If the option for automatic updates is enabled, EC Autoclicker will check once a week for any updates, and download them only after a confirmation prompt on launch.

 ## Contributing